Celestial-Blaze/Celestial-Blaze/README.md

 - 🎓 Studying Computer Science & Electrical Engineering
 - 🌟 I’m currently working on a simulator to show & test the physics of Beyblades
+- 🎮 Also working on a team project to build a formal languages puzzle game
 - 🐍 I'm a Pythonista, but I also enjoy learning esoteric programming languages

 ## Languages & Tools ##